Siegric/sts2_char_portalcraft/README.md

 ---

 ## KeywordDispatcherPower — central dispatcher

-Hidden, persistent `PowerType.Buff`, applied at combat start by `ResonanceCore.BeforeCombatStart`.
-All custom keyword behaviour funnels through this single power.

 - `int ArtifactsExhaustedCount { get; }`
   — Running count of `ArtifactCard`s exhausted this combat (for relics/powers that scale with it).